-Mr. DERINSU (Turkey) joined in expressing appreciation of the step taken by the Government of Israeli which would certainly prove to be a great step forward towards the aim of securing a peaceful settlement in the Middle East.
-He enquired whether the sum mentioned by the representative of Israel was one million pounds sterling or one million Israel pounds.
-He had the impression that the amount had been mentioned earlier in terms of sterling.
+Mr. ORDONNEAH

 In view of the decision taken earlier by the Commission, it would be necessary to consider the question of participation in the banking operation.
 Was there anything that the Commission could do to accelerate the coming into effect of the operation?

-Mr. RAFAEL (Israel) would endeavour to give an immediate answer to the questions put to him in order to expedite the matter.
+to star Mr. RAFAEL (Israel) would endeavour to give an immediate answer to the questions put to him in order to expedite the matter.
 On the question of Israel accounts in Arab countries, he accepted the interpretation contained in the statement of the Chairman, which clarified the position.
-As to the payment of the first instalment, there was no doubt that the amount of one million Israel pounds would be made available in foreign exchange at the legal exchange.
-He believed, in connexion with the question of technical assistance by the Commission, that the operation might definitely be expedited if the support of the Commission could be given on the technical side.
+As to the amount of the first instalment, there was no doubt that the amount of one million Israel pounds would be made available in foreign exchange at the legal parate of exchange.
+Whe believed, in connexion with the question of technical assistance by the Commission, that the operation might definitely be expedited if the support of the Commission could be given on the technical side.
 With regard to the question of the date of the release of the accounts, he stated that as soon as banking procedures had been adopted his Government would be ready to make the operation function.
-If within the next three weeks, for example, agreement could be reached with Barclays Bank in London, the processing of claims could start and money would be made available for payments as they were cleared.
+If within the next three weeks, for example, agreement could be reached with Barclay's Bank in London, the processing of claims could start, and money would be made available for $\chi{A} = 1 - 2 - 2$ payments as they were cleared.
+The boot of the second second and were such as the many considered in the and addition to so the constant of the transfer

 His delegation had no hard and fast views on the question of a public announcement of the decision of the Government of Israel.
-If the Chairman so wished, he thought that they might state that the consultations had now reached the end of the clarification stage and were now moving in the practical stage of implementation.
+If the Chairman so wished, he thought that they might state that the consultations had now reached the end of the clarification stage and were now moving to the practical stage of implementation.

 The CHAIRMAN thanked Mr. Rafael for replying immediately to the questions put by the Commission.
-He considered the question of a cumulative total important, particularly in view of the general goodwill which it was hoped would be furthered by the step being taken by the Government of Israel.
+He considered the question of a communique to be important, particularly in view of the general goodwill which it was hoped would be furthered by the step being taken by the Government of Israel.
 The question was one of timing which would depend somewhat on the consideration given by the Commission to the questions that had been raised.
 It might be considered when the Commission studied the role which it was to play.

 Mr. ORDONNEAU (France) pointed out that when the results of the consultations were made public one question that would clearly be asked by the public was that of when other instalments would become available.

-Though the Commission understood the burden that the release would place the finances of Israel and the need for payment in instalments, it would be useful for it to have any information available on the dates and amounts of further instalments.
+Though the Commission understood the burden that the release would place on the finances of Israel and the need for payment in instalments, it would be useful for it to have any information available on the dates and amounts of further instalments.

 Mr. DERINSU (Turkey) thought that the communique should be issued as near as possible to the date of the start of the operation.
-On the question of priority, he agreed that it would certainly be well to have the neediest benefit first, as Mr. Rafael proposed.
+On the question of priority, he agreed that it would certainly be well to have the needlest benefit first, as Mr. Rafael proposed.
 How would such information be obtained?